 Getting a manicure is cheap in Bogota – around $4 dollars at most places.
 One afternoon, I was browsing on Facebook when I saw an indignant post from my friend Emily, who also lives in Bogota:

 I’ve been through exactly the same thing here in Bogota, and so will you if you’re a woman.
 I’ll be getting my hair cut and the hairdresser will ask if I’d like her to remove my moustache for an extra $3,000 pesos.
 Once, I was just accompanying my boyfriend while HE got a haircut.
-There I was on their sofa reading, minding my own business when someone came up to me and asked (loudly) if I wanted to get my moustache waxed while I was waiting!
+There I was, on their sofa reading, minding my own business when someone came up to me and asked (loudly) if I wanted to get my moustache waxed while I was waiting!
 I could feel the daggers shooting from my eyes as I narrowed them and responded: “Do I really have a moustache?”
-Then, like one of those cartoon detectives with a magnifying glass that goes right up to the TV screen, she approached me and examined my top lip.
-I raised my eyebrows and, sensing my hostility, she gave a noncommittal shrug.
+She approached me, like one of those cartoon detectives with a magnifying glass that goes right up to the TV screen, and examined my top lip.
+I raised my eyebrows and, sensing my hostility, she backed off giving a noncommittal shrug.

-Another time I was in front of the mirror at home brushing my hair, when my boyfriend’s mum came up to me and said: “Parece que tienes bigote.”
+Another time I was in front of the mirror at home brushing my hair when a female family member came and stood beside me, and said: “Parece que tienes bigote.”
 (Translation: “It looks like you have a moustache”).

 Later on, I explained to her that, in my country (England), it’s rude to comment on someone’s facial hair/spots/weight.